Orteko/rcubevacation/README.txt

 LICENSE in Roundcube's root directory for more information about the license.

-Requirement for both FTP and setuid backend
+Requirement for both FTP and setuid,setuidpam backend
 -------------------------------------------
 - The /usr/bin/binary must create .vacation.db when it's missing.
 - Upgrade to vacation 1.2.7.0 as earlier versions have a bug that cause vacation to crash when